MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 #### Download the PowerShell script

-1. Sign into the Dynamics 365 Sales Hub app as an Dynamics 365 system administrator.
+1. Sign into the Dynamics 365 Sales Hub app as a Dynamics 365 system administrator.
 2. Select the **change area** ![change area](media/change-area-icon.png) in the lower-left corner of the page, and then select **Sales Insights settings**.
     > [!div class="mx-imgBorder"]
     > ![Select Sales Insights settings](media/si-admin-change-area-sales-insights-settings.png "Select Sales Insights settings")